aute porter

 Now as a therapist, my hope is to assist anyone who feels as though parts of themselves are unacceptable or not good enough, and assure them of the beauty these “unacceptable” parts are capable of.

-Outside of the therapy office, you’ll probably find me sipping iced coffee, tending to my extensive houseplant collection, or spending quality time with my adorable long-haired dachshund.
-Some things I love are: art, taking photos, traveling, soup dumplings, and finding the best chocolate chip cookie recipe.
+Outside of the therapy office, you’ll probably find me sipping iced coffee, or spending quality time with my very-cute long-haired dachshund.
+Some things I love are: art, photography, and design, learning about niche subjects, traveling, day-trip adventures, and finding the best chocolate chip cookie recipe.

 Education